We want to get rid of SCSS (#8), but rather than just throwing out the features of SCSS entirely, I want us to have a more minimal CSS preprocessor.

 Preprocessor variables and expressions are occasionally quite useful.
 For example, Tachyons (a CSS utility library we use) defines several SCSS variables for all the preset spacing it uses.
 We can (and often do) reuse those variables in our own utility style declarations:

-In our preprocessor, any compile-time expression should be clearly delimited using some syntax that is invalid in CSS, e.g.
+In our preprocessor, any compile-time arithmetic should be delimited by

 ,-